ShrustiC/INFO6205_final_project/README.md

 We recommend to commenting out the Dual-Pivot Quicksort because it will take a long time to complete.

 The writeToFile flag can be turned on to see the results.
+The results were generated from the 1M input file and trimmed to 1000 lines in the sorting results folder.

 # Troubleshooting